LTUC/amman-dotnet-401d2/curriculum/class-17/facilitator/README.md

   - In addition to "right click publish", we also need to deploy our database.

 ## Lab Notes

 - A lot of refactoring

 ## What might students struggle with today?

-- Concept of what a DTO is
+- Testing with mocks is always a brain bender for students the first time they encounter it

 ## Past bugs, issues or surprises...

 ## General Comments and Notes